-Holding regular NA group meetings in some types of facilities--addiction treatment centers, clubhouses, or political party headquarters, for instance--can compromise the independent identity of the group.
+Holding regular NA group meetings in some types of facilities-addiction treatment centers, clubhouses, or political party headquarters, for instance-can compromise the independent identity of the group.
 Before deciding to locate your meeting in such a facility, your group may wish to consider a few questions: Is the facility open to any addict wishing to attend the meeting?
 Does the facility administration place any restrictions on your use of the room that could challenge any of our traditions?
-Is it clear to all concerned that your NA group, not the facility, is sponsoring the meeting?
-Do you have a clear rental agreement with the facility management, and is the rent you're being charged moderate enough to allow your group to contribute funds to the rest of the NA service structure?
+Is it clear to all concerned that your NA group, not the facility management, and is the rent you're being charged moderate enough to allow your group to contribute funds to the rest of the NA service structure?
 Are so many of your community's NA meetings already located in this particular facility that, if it were to fold, your NA community as a whole would be crippled?
 These are some of the questions a group should carefully consider before deciding where to hold an NA meeting.